LSanten/MMS-Bubbles/Zettelkasten/ELECYT-LASER-VIZ-A.md

 ![](../media/ELECYT-LASER-VIZ-A-general-graphics-01.png)

-# Events where I installed
+# Events where I installed the laser

 ## Night market for the afro-futuristic comic book Quasar
 I worked together with Gideon O Egbuchulam to shape the environment of a [dance event and night market](https://www.instagram.com/p/CzT37VSL3ri/?img_index=1) with the purpose to promote his new afro-futuristic comic book Quasar Soliders.
 The  electronic & mechanical appearnace of the visualizer created a hacky, futuristic sci-fi experience that matched the aesthetic of the comic and animated video playing from an old TV.